META HUMANS - 5 paths for flourishing

 The next post in this initial 'Global Transition Crisis' series will be published in a few weeks.
 Click here to subscribe >

-(1) The hierarchy of needs was coined by the American psychologist Abraham Maslow in his 1943 paper "A Theory of Human Motivation”.
-It states that five categories of human needs dictate an individual’s behavior: physiological needs, safety needs, love, and belonging needs, esteem needs, and self-actualization needs.
+(1) The hierarchy of needs was coined by the American psychologist Abraham Maslow in his 1943 paper "A Theory of Human Motivation.”
+It states that five categories of human needs dictate an individual’s behavior: physiological needs, safety needs, love and belonging needs, esteem needs, and self-actualization needs.
 According to Maslow, people will be consumed by their basic needs before moving on to other, more advanced needs.
 Once the core needs at a given level are satisfied, the next level in the hierarchy will emerge more strongly and become a driver of behaviors and thoughts.
 According to Maslow, the ultimate human goal is to reach the fifth level of the hierarchy: self-actualization.
-The theory is often used as a model of human growth and is usually presented in a pyramid shape, with basic needs at the bottom and more high-level, intangible needs at the top.
-Our take is that Maslow’s model applies to societies and individuals, as we will develop later.
+The theory is often used as a model of human growth and is usually presented in a pyramid shape, with basic needs at the bottom and higher-level, intangible needs at the top.
+Our take is that Maslow’s model also applies to societies, as we will develop later.

-(3) Decentralized autonomous organizations (DAOs) are a new governance structure popularized through cryptocurrency enthusiasts and blockchain technologies that allow members or entities to work collectively without trusting a leader.
-With DAOs, blockchain-based rules in the code define how the organization operates, and funds are spent.
-Decisions are governed by proposals and voting to ensure everyone in the organization has a voice and everything happens transparently on-chain.
+(3) Decentralized autonomous organizations (DAOs) are a new governance structure popularized by cryptocurrency enthusiasts and blockchain technologies that allow members or entities to work collectively without trusting a leader.
+With DAOs, blockchain-based rules in the code define how the organization operates and how funds are spent.
+Decisions are governed by proposals and voting to ensure everyone in the organization has a voice, and everything happens transparently on-chain.
 The DAO concept is fully incorporated into many projects in decentralized finance (DeFi).
 DAOs still attract criticism due to legality, security, and efficiency concerns.
 As internet-native organizations, however, DAOs are considered to have the potential to deeply change the way corporate governance may work in the future.

 WHICH ARE THE MEGATRENDS THAT WILL DRIVE YOUR FUTURE?